 Other Alternatives: No action; localized flooding would continue to occur without mitigation.
+Existing Planning Mechanism(s) through which Action Will Be Implemented: Public Works

-Existing Planning Mechanism(s) through which Action Will Be Implemented: Public Works Department staff capabilities will be used
+Department staff capabilities will be used Responsible Office: Public Works Department

-Cost Estimate: \$10,000,000 for structural improvements, \$50,000 for ongoing maintenance Benefits (Losses Avoided): Improving the infrastructure and increasing its capacity to handle stormwater will reduce future localized flooding.
+Cost Estimate: \$10,000,000 for structural improvements, \$50,000 for ongoing maintenance Benefits (Losses Avoided): Improving the infrastructure and increasing its capacity to handle

-Potential Funding: The cost will be paid for by the County's Capital Projects Sales Tax if it is approved.
+Potential Funding: The cost will be paid for by the County's general fund.
+Grant funding may also be